Ransomware surged to epidemic proportions in 2016 and there are signs that malvertising will soon replace e-mail as the preferred delivery mechanism.

-For publishers and online advertising networks, this is emerging as a significant worry as new discoveries show just how easy – and lucrative – it is to inject poisoned online advertising into high-profile web sites.
+For publishers and online advertising networks, this is emerging as a significant worry as new discoveries show just how easy – and lucrative – it is to inject poisoned online advertising into high-profile websites.

 According to data from the United States Department of Justice, ransomware attacks are now averaging about 4,000 per day, up more than 400 percent from a year ago.

-The numbers, coupled with the ease in which automated malicious ads can be slipped into mainstream websites, set up a perfect storm that should be at the top of the minds of online ad operations staff.
+The numbers, coupled with the ease with which automated malicious ads can be slipped into mainstream websites, set up a perfect storm that should be at the top of the minds of online ad operations staff.

-Several high profile attacks over the last few months serve as examples of the ransomware meets malvertising reality.
+Several high-profile attacks over the last few months serve as examples of the ransomware meets malvertising reality.
 Multiple web publishers – including the New York Times, AOL, MSN and the BBC – were simultaneously pushing poisoned ads that infected readers with ransomware and other types of viruses.

 Once the user surfed to a page that served the malicious advertising, the ad automatically redirected to two malvertising servers, the second of which delivered a well-known exploit kit known as Angler.

 The Angler kit is fitted with exploits for known vulnerabilities in dozens of software including web browsers, Adobe Reader, Adobe Flash and Microsoft Silverlight.

 The end result was millions of computer users staring at computers screens that demanded bitcoin payments for the recovery of important documents, photos or music and video files that were encrypted during the infection.

-A separate attack a month later found several high profile web sites fetching a JSON file as part of the process for pulling advertising content from ad networks.
+A separate attack a month later found several high-profile websites fetching a JSON file as part of the process for pulling advertising content from ad networks.

 These are just two examples of the next wave in the ransomware scourge, which has hit millions around the world.